KraKEn-bit/Cryptography/Ciphers/Readme.md

 [Morse Code](https://youtu.be/Z-kZHXBqj4A?si=XEkHZCxdGPoScpwX)

-**LUCKILY There's a sit where you can generate MORSE CODE.
+**LUCKILY There's a site where you can generate MORSE CODE.
 You can play with that however you like :") .
 It's fun actually.** <br>
 [MORSE CODE Sound Generator](https://elucidation.github.io/MorsePy/)